uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

 Examples will be cycled through in the order given.
 - `productions=str`: Set the grammar productions that can be used.
 An example of the correct syntax using the default grammar can be found below.
-  - When setting your own productions, it is recommended that you also use either the `recursion-depth` or `hide-generator` parameters.
+  - When setting your own productions, it is recommended that you also use either the `recursion-depth` or `hide-generator` parameter.

 The built-in equation generator works by following productions at random from the initial non-terminal - essentially building a parse tree - until there are no non-terminals left in the equation.
 In certain grammars, the parse tree could continue indefinitely, so the generator is forced to stop a certain number of branches down the tree: